Cactus Flower (film)

 Cactus Flower is a 1969 American screwball comedy film directed by Gene Saks, and starring Walter Matthau, Ingrid Bergman and Goldie Hawn, who won an Academy Award for her performance.

-The screenplay was adapted by I. A. L. Diamond from the 1965 Broadway play of the same name written by Abe Burrows, which in turn was based upon the French play Fleur de cactus by Pierre Barillet and Jean-Pierre Gredy.
-Cactus Flower was the ninth highest-grossing film of 1969.
+The screenplay was adapted by I. A. L. Diamond from the 1965 Broadway play of the same title written by Abe Burrows, which, in turn, is based on the French play Fleur de cactus by Pierre Barillet and Jean-Pierre Gredy.
+Cactus Flower was the tenth highest-grossing film of 1969.

 Plot

-Twenty-one-year-old Toni Simmons attempts to commit suicide by inhaling gas from her stove.
-Toni's neighbor, Igor Sullivan, smells the gas and rescues her by using mouth-to-mouth resuscitation, which evolves into a kiss after Toni regains consciousness.
+Toni Simmons attempts suicide by gas from her stove, but her neighbor Igor Sullivan smells the gas and rescues her by using mouth-to-mouth resuscitation, which changes into kissing after Toni regains consciousness.

 Toni's suicide attempt came after being stood up by her lover, Manhattan dentist Julian Winston.
-Julian had told Toni from the beginning of their relationship that he had a wife and three children.
-Unbeknownst to Toni, Julian is not married; and Toni hates lying above all other transgressions.
-Impressed that Toni had been willing to die over him, Julian decides to marry Toni.
-However, she is concerned for his wife's well-being, and insists on meeting her to ensure that she has agreed to divorce him and will be taken care of.
+Julian had told Toni from the beginning of their relationship that he had a wife and three children, although in fact, Julian is not married.
+After finding out that Toni had been willing to die over him, Julian tells Toni he wants to marry her.
+However, she is concerned for his wife's well-being and insists on meeting her to ensure that she has agreed to divorce him.
 Julian asks Stephanie Dickinson, his longtime nurse, to pose as his wife.
-At first unwilling, she ultimately relents, since she has long been in love with her employer.
+She initially refuses, but ultimately relents because she has long been in love with her employer.

-When Toni and Stephanie first meet at the record store where Toni works, Toni senses Stephanie's feelings for Julian and asks Julian to help Stephanie find another man.
+When Toni and Stephanie meet at the record store where Toni works, Toni senses Stephanie's feelings for Julian, and later asks him to help Stephanie to find another man.
 Julian lies again, telling her that his wife already has a boyfriend.
-Toni immediately insists on meeting him, and Julian's friend Harvey is enlisted in the role of Stephanie's boyfriend.
-After a "coincidental" encounter with Stephanie and Harvey at a club, Harvey is swiftly chased off by Julian after his real girlfriend runs into the foursome and humiliates his supposed girlfriend.
+Toni immediately insists on meeting him, and Julian enlists his friend Harvey in the role of Stephanie's boyfriend.
+After a "coincidental" encounter with Stephanie and Harvey at a club, Harvey is swiftly chased away by Julian after Harvey's real girlfriend runs into the foursome, humiliating his supposed girlfriend.
+Next day, Julian gifts Toni an expensive mink stole, but Toni sends it to Stephanie with Julian's original note still attached, which lifts Stephanie's spirits.